LBNL-UCB-STI/beam/docs/devops.rst

 |image1|

-16. Click the "Install suggested plugins" option, which will immediately begin the installation process:
+16. Click the "Install suggested plugins" option, which will immediately begin the installation process.

 |image2|